AYCEdemo/emptyx16/src/emptyx16.md

     If cflag != 0 and Sprite Collide IRQ is enabled:
         Generate Sprite Collide IRQ
 ```
-Note that the effect of sprites per line limit still applies here and enabled
-sprites that are rendered to the line buffer but are never displayed still add
-to this logic.
-Bits 4-7 of ISR and the Sprite Collide IRQ is only updated and
+Bits 4-7 of ISR and the Sprite Collide IRQ is only updated and generated once
-generated once per frame at the beginning of the VBlank.
+per frame at the beginning of the VBlank.

-CAUTION: Collisions are only detected on lines that are actually rendered.
+CAUTION: Collisions are only detected on sprites that are actually drawn.
+This
-This can be problematic when V-Scale is more than 1.0 or the video output is in
+can be problematic when sprites are off the 640-pixel line buffer or per-line
-interlaced mode where some lines are skipped per frame.
-Which will potentially
-missing the collision.
+limit is reached or the line it's being drawn is skipped from a V-Scale value
+of more than 1.0 or an interlaced mode.
+Also, priority settings have no effect
+on the collision detection which means that *disabled* sprites that are
+successfully "drawn" can still contribute to it.

 ### Sprite Priority to Other Sprites
+When sprites are on the same priority (byte 6 bits 2-3 in attribute), the
-The sprite attribute memory location dictates the order in which sprites to be
+sprite attribute memory location dictates the order in which sprites to be
 displayed on top.
 A sprite will always display on top of the other sprites that
 have their attribute entries following its.
 Thus making sprite #0 has the
 highest priority and sprite #127 has the lowest priority.